 Step 4: Register Your Company Name

-Next comes a fun step - choosing a name for your business.
-You might already have it but whenever you do, you have to then register it with the Texas Secretary of State.
-Dealing with this step is covered in part of the 6-hour training course, so you will be furnished with all the necessary particulars during step 1.
+Next comes the fun part, choosing a name for your business.
+Perhaps you’ve already done this, but you’ll need to register it with the Texas Secretary of State.
+Dealing with this step is covered in part of the six-hour training course, so all the details are covered in the first step.